 TIPS for Students Studying Abroad

 Every semester, Study Abroad runs a large group pre-departure orientation called TIPS for Students Studying Abroad.
 We cover all kinds of important issues including health, safety, identity, cultural adjustment, money, and more.
 We also give away a $500 scholarship good toward your study abroad experience.
-This semester's event will be held on Saturday, April 27, in 100 Phillips Hall.
-Registration will begin at 12:40 pm.
-The event will run between 1 and 3:30.
-All potential study abroad students will receive an invite to this even sometime in mid-April.
+All potential study abroad students will receive an invite to this event.
 No RSVP is necessary.

 Slice of Advice

 In addition to presenting students with useful information, Study Abroad also offers outgoing students a chance to talk to a returnee that previously studied abroad.
 We run an event called Slice of Advice to help connect these two groups.
 Study Abroad will serve pizza and refreshments at this event.
-We will be hosting the next Slice of Advice on Wednesday, May 1, in UCC 2780.
-We'll open the doors at 5 pm.
-UCC 2780 is on the second floor in the southwest end of the Old Capitol Mall above CVS.
-Study abroad students interested in attending this event must RSVP to email@example.com by Wednesday, April 24.
-If we receive your RSVP after that date, we may not be able to line-up a returnee for you.
-Please note that this event is only open to students studying abroad during the fall and academic year.
+Join us for Slice of Advice on Wednesday, May 7, 2014 from 6-8 pm.
+Study abroad students interested in attending this event must RSVP to email@example.com by Wednesday, April 30, 2014 by 5pm.

 We also run a number of optional sessions.
-Feel free to attend any, all, or none of these events.
-Here is this spring semester's schedule:
+Feel free to attend any and all of these events!

 Gain advice from peers on how to best adapt to living with a host family abroad.
 You’ll learn about what kind of gifts to bring, what to do in those first crucial days, and how to make reasonable compromises with your new host family.
 If you’re nervous about living with a host family, come to this session and have those fears addressed.